-We can’t help but think about the importance of families, as they are the foundation of society.
+We can’t help but see the importance of families, as they are the foundation of society.
 Aside from Christ Himself, nothing is more important than our spouse and children.
 That is why we celebrate fathers and all that they do for their families, on Father’s Day and throughout the year.

 But what if you’re longing to meet your future spouse and feel like a wallflower, still waiting?
 Why not consider a St. Joseph novena prayer for a good husband?